 Angular momentum of the pseudopotential that will be treated as local.
 The size of array is equal to &system/nelem.

 4.8.5 yn\psmask(:)

+Available for the DFT/TDDFT based options of theory.
 Fourier filtering for pseudopotentials.
 The size of array is equal to &system/nelem.
 Options: